Oats Champorado (Filipino Chocolate Porridge)

 Kitchen + Stereo

-I personally like playing Folding Chair by Regina Spektor whenever I want something light to listen to.
-It’s quirky, kind of sunny, and I love dancing to it while I’m in the kitchen.
-Even if I’m just doing something simple like prepping, it instantly makes things feel a bit more fun.
+I personally like playing Folding Chair by Regina Spektor whenever I want something light to listen to (just don’t pay attention to the lyrics haha).
+It’s quirky and I love dancing to it while I’m in the kitchen.

 Love,